All Episodes

 So we're trying to track down who this woman is in Puerto Rico.

-I uh we assigned uh Coco Jr. to this.
+We assigned Coco Jr. to this.

-And that's that is a huge I mean that's that's a huge that's a huge compliment.
+And that's, that is a huge, I mean, that's, that's a huge, that's a huge compliment.

-So here's the number if you want to be on the program, 800-282-2882, the email address Lrushbaugh at EIB net.com.
+So here's the number if you want to be on the program, 800-282-2882, the email address, lrushbo at EIBnet.com.

 I know them.